-You should do various exercises for strengthening and stretching different muscles, but you can also buy some products that assist in posture correction.
+You should do various exercises for strengthening and stretching different muscles, but you can also buy some t-shirts that helps correct posture.

 What Are Rounded Shoulders?

-Rounded shoulders is an “unnatural” type posture usually characterized by both rounding forwards and inwards of the shoulders and also a curvature in the upper region of the back.
+Rounded shoulders is an awkward posture that puts stress on your shoulder joints and is usually characterized by both rounding forwards and inwards of the shoulders and an excess curvature in the upper region of the back.

 As more time is spent in this position, your muscles and connective tissue becomes tight and shortens.

-There are various reasons why rounded shoulders can develop, all of which are categorized under one major problem: poor posture.
+There are various reasons why rounded shoulders can develop, all of which are categorized under one major problem: poor posture/slouching

 As mentioned there can be many reasons why rounded shoulders develop, but the major cause is the same.